a-vinod/rusty-pi/README.md

 # rusty-pi

 A rusty OS for the Raspberry Pi.
+Created brick by brick.

 Created for educational purposes.
 This may or may not bake your Pi.